paulinagonzalezc/quiz-app-ts/README.md

 - [⭐️ Show your support](#support)
 - [🙏 Acknowledgements](#acknowledgements)

-# 📖 My Blog App <a name="about-project"></a>
+# 📖 Quiz App <a name="about-project"></a>

-My personal portfolio app where I showcase the development projects I have made.
-Built with React, CSS & HTML
+A quiz app where the user can play trying to guess the answer to random questions.

 ## 🛠 Built With <a name="built-with"></a>